PeppyHare/r/content/notes/research/warpxm-101.md

 ## Build - VSCode

-I like to use [VS Code](https://code.visualstudio.com/) as my development environment.
+I like to use [VS Code](https://code.visualstudio.com/) as my development environment, since it is cross-platform, has a very large feature set, and adequate performance.
 The C++ and CMake extensions can help make building and debugging `warpxm` much easier.

 - Install the [ms-vscode.cpptools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - Install the [ms-vscode.cmake-tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)